pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

  - Get inventory of pets, categorized by status
  - Place an order for a pet
  - Find purchase orders by their ID
- - Cancel an order47
+ - Cancel an order

 **User**
- - Create a new user
+ - Create a new user account (individually or from a list)
+ - Log users in and out of the system
  - Find a user by their ID
- - Update a user's information
+ - Retrieve, update, and delete a user's information by their username

  # Connection Prerequisites